PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 branches.
 Component XOR is checked against the source contribution's complete effect.

-For a physical template containing halo operations, `DemSlice::from_detector_error_model_for_locations` accepts the owned `DagFaultInfluenceMap` location IDs.
+For a physical template containing halo operations, the internal adapter accepts the owned `DagFaultInfluenceMap` location IDs.
 A contribution is included only if all of its source locations are owned by the slice and omitted if none are.
 Partial or unattributed ownership fails loudly so one correlated source cannot be split or counted twice.

 ## Bounded physical-template compiler

-`DemSliceTemplateCompiler` extracts selected owner rounds from a bounded, source-tracked physical model.
+The internal template compiler extracts selected owner rounds from a bounded, source-tracked physical model.
 It validates the annotated circuit's source ownership and detector-stream layout once, then emits absolute-round-independent `DemSlice` values suitable for a frontend cache.
 The bounded model needs only